DIY Christmas Lanterns: How to Decorate Lanterns for the Holidays

-I scored this oversized beautiful lantern from one of my favorite online shops, Antique Farmhouse, and ended up creating one of my most-loved Christmas decorations.
-Since then, I’ve made several of these winter wonderland lanterns – both for myself and as gifts.
-My favorite sits on our covered front porch and creates such a cozy glow on dark winter evenings.
+I scored this oversized lantern from one of my favorite online shops, Antique Farmhouse, and ended up creating one of my most loved DIY Christmas lanterns.
+Since then, I have made several of these decorated lanterns for Christmas and winter decor, both for myself and as gifts.
+My favorite sits on our covered front porch and creates a cozy glow on dark winter evenings.

 Content may contain affiliate links.
 When you shop the links, we receive a small commission at no cost to you.
 Thanks for supporting my small business.